 These facilitators help the collaborators to come together around shared goals, work together effectively, and align and share resources to meet those goals together.
 This guidance requires proven tools, practices and processes.
 In 2013, The Commonwealth Corporation published Partnerships: A Workforce Development Practitioners Guide.
-The resource contains a wealth of well-researched guidance on what must be done to achieve effective partnerships for student success and workforce development.
-The guidance points to the challenges and complexity of these collaborative arrangements, and provides and provides a framework for what is to be done.
+This resource contains a wealth of well-researched guidance on what must be done to achieve effective partnerships for student success and workforce development.
+The guidance points to the challenges and complexity of these collaborative arrangements, and provides a framework for what is to be done.

 The authors point to the need for a facilitator for the steps in the process, such as setting the mission and goals: